pantheon-systems/hackbright/README.md

 * (see common questions below)
 * BONUS: What's another insight you had from the data?

+### Group Five
+Spirit guides: Nick

+Answer these:
+* What percentage of the respondents are in each age grouping?
+* Is the data's gender breakdown representative of the US's gender breakdown?
+* Are people with physical disabilities more likely to live in urban areas?
+* Is there a relationship between disabilities and company size?
+* (see common questions below)
+* BONUS: What's another insight you had from the data?

 ## Common Questions

 In once sentence…